jimkang/static-web-archive/README.md

       }
     }

-After the above runs, in the git repo, there will be:
+After the above runs, in the rootDir, there will be:

 - An `index.html` that contains the latest n posts.
 If there are more than n total entries, there will be a `1.html`, a `2.html`, and so forth containing previous entries.
 The footer of each will link to previous pages.
 - HTML files in the root directory for each individual post.